 Nisekoi was published in English as Nisekoi: False Love by VIZ Media under the Shonen Jump imprint from January 7, 2014 to January 2, 2018.
 It has been published in Italian by Star Comics since March 1, 2014; in Spanish by Ivrea since April 4, 2015; and in Indonesian by Elex Media.

 Before I say anything else, I should clarify that a 6/10 score doesn't mean this manga isn't worth reading.
 6/10 is "fair" and that is exactly what this manga is at this point.
 Secondly, I feel like I really have to give two scores for Nisekoi:

 Genuine plot progression and character development, decent romance, and the feeling that the story was building upon itself.
 This part of Nisekoi is highly enjoyable and is the section currently being covered by anime Shaft is producing.
 It's a rom-com at its finest and gets a solid 8/10.

-To understand why Nisekoi's plot and beauty jumps off a cliff and is replaced by bland moe-cuteness on a weekly basis, you have to understand two things.
+To understand why Nisekoi's plot goes off the rails and is replaced by bland moe-blobbery on a weekly basis, you have to understand two things.
 First; this is a manga that is published in Shonen jump, where long serialization is more important than development.
 Second: the demographic reading it doesn't give a shit.
 The popular vote for favorite character is very telling to the kind of people reading this in Japan, but I'll get to that later.